-As cover crop: Exceptionally vigorous seedlings and lush leafy growth make forage oats especially competitive with weeds.
-Will build more biomass than common oats.
+As cover crop: Remarkably quick, lush, leafy growth makes them especially competitive with weeds, and they generate organic matter like nobody’s business.
 Faster seedling growth than BMR or millet, though these crops will eventually outstrip any oats in height.
-Customer Alex Redfield told us that his forage oats made as much biomass as common oats sown at twice the rate.
+Customer Alex Redfield told us that his Forage Oats made as much biomass as Common Oats sown at twice the rate.
+Tolerates a wide range of weather and soil conditions.
+They are reliably killed by New England winters, so they are a better choice for winter soil protection than Winter Rye if you don’t want to deal with regrowth and tillage in the spring.

 As forage: If cut in the early boot stage (when the flower head is only just detectable inside the leaf sheath) the hay can achieve protein levels of 19% and the plant will regrow for a second crop.
-Forage oats harvested at the soft-dough stage (when the kernel is developing but still soft enough to cut with a fingernail) achieved dry-matter yields of nearly 4 tons per acre in a 2010 University of Vermont trial.
-If allowed to reach full height, the plants will top 5' and yield a large crop of excellent bedding straw.
+Forage oats harvested at the soft-dough stage (when the kernel is developing but still soft enough to cut with a fingernail) can achieve dry-matter yields of nearly 4 tons per acre in New England.
+Makes excellent bedding straw.
 Also suitable for grazing.

 Avena spp.
 Oats are a real workhorse of a cover crop.
 They are inexpensive to sow, they’re not fussy about their soil, they build generous amounts of carbonaceous biomass, they’re competitive with weeds, they love cool weather but tolerate warm weather, they get along well with legumes like peas and clover in mixes, and they die over the winter (at least in New England—they’re hardy to 15°) so they don’t cause the spring headache that rye does.